Kubota | Australiaau

 The Managing Director shall make any final decision and determine any actions based on the findings and recommendations.
 The Managing Director is not required to adopt recommendations and shall determine any actions.
 The Managing Director is responsible for ensuring (via delegation or directly) that actions are implemented.

-Where the subject of the report is the Managing Director, the Kubota Australia Board would assume this responsibility.
+Where the subject of the report is the Managing Director, the Kubota Australia Board or Kubota Corporation would assume this responsibility.

 Contact with Whistleblower